sezlay/business-card/README.md

 # My Business Card

 This project is a simple and responsive business card webpage created using HTML and CSS.
-The card showcases a personal profile, including a profile image, name, job title, and location, all styled to look like a professional business card.
+The card showcases a personal profile, including a profile image, name, job title, and location, all styled to look like a professional business card taught by @perbogan.

 https://startling-cajeta-7954ba.netlify.app